- 2 x 400g tins of chickpeas

 - 1 lemon

-1. Pour the chickpeas and the juices from the can into a saucepan.
-Bring to the boil for 2-3 mins, or till fully warmed through.
-Drain the chickpeas but save the cooking liquid.
+1. Pour the chickpeas and the liquid from the tins into a pan.
+Set ona high and bring to the boil for 2-3 mins, or till fully warmed through.
+Drain the chickpeas over a bowl, saving the cooking liquid.

-2. Whiz the chickpeas with the olive oil in a food processor, with a stick blender or crush with a potato masher, adding enough of the reserved cooking liquid to help render them into a creamy mash – you can go as thin or keep it as thick as you like (I like it slightly thicker vs a puree).
+2. Whiz the chickpeas with 2 tbsp olive oil in a food processor, with a stick blender or crush together with a potato masher, adding enough of the reserved cooking liquid to help turn them into a creamy mash – you can go as thin or keep it as thick as you like.

-3. Blend in the miso or stock cube, adding it little by little, to help season the mash.
+3. Blend in the stock cube, adding it little by little, to help season the mash.
 Add a good pinch of freshly ground pepper, too.

 4. Wash and finely chop the wild garlic.
-Fold the leaves through, adding them little by little, and tasting as you go – make it as garlicky or as mild as you like.
+Fold the leaves through the mash, adding them little by little, and tasting as you go – make it as garlicky or as mild as you like.
 Finish with a grating of lemon zest and a squeeze or two of juice, mixing it in well.
 Warm through before serving.